Jaff/angular-rest/README.md

 # angular-rest
 Simple Angular rest call example with Sails.

-The example demonstrates angular $http calls to rest services.
+The example demonstrates angular $http and $resource calls to rest services.
 To run the examples install Sails

 ```sh